School of Public Policy

 The Minor in Public Leadership allows students to examine pressing issues (the global environment, democratization and human rights, crime and the penal system, diversity and affirmative action, poverty and inequality, and the quality of public education) facing leaders today.
 The minor directs students to think critically about the viable solutions needed to solve problems which require effective leadership for the public good.
 This minor engages students in learning about leadership for the public good and effective citizenship.

 Requirements: 15 approved credits, at least 9 of which are 300- or 400-level.
 All courses taken for a minor must be completed with a minimum grade of C-.
 A minimum C (2.00) cumulative grade point average across all courses used to satisfy the minor is also required.
 Notes: No more than 6 credits may overlap between your major and the Public Leadership Minor, unless otherwise approved by your major.
 Additionally, courses completed in one minor may not be used to satisfy the requirements in another minor.

-At least 3 credits from one of the following Anchor courses (available for open enrollment during Spring semesters):
+At least 3 credits from one of the following Core courses:

 - PUAF 201 Leadership for the Common Good; (3 credits): Two hours of lecture and one hour of discussion/recitation per week.
 This course is designed to provide undergraduate students an introduction to leadership theory and civic studies and a chance to practice a core set of practical skills relevant to various kinds or leadership, such as transformational and collaborative leadership.
 Available Spring